Repost from the old site.

-It was really an extension of the French and Indian War, with which it is often incorrectly associated.
-In the aftermath of that war, that area, which had been ruled by the French, was now ruled by the British.
-And the Indians, far from reflexively every White man around, had adjusted well to French rule and were angry about now being ruled by the British.
+This was really a followup to the French and Indian War, with which the rebellion is often incorrectly associated.
+In the aftermath of that war, the area which had been ruled by the French was now ruled by the British.
+And the Indians, far from reflexively hating every White man around, had previously adjusted well to French rule and were angry about now being ruled by the British.

-But freedom for Indians was never going to work out, at least in the short term, because they were so stupid.
+But freedom for Indians was never going to work out, at least in the short term, because they were stupid.
 Stupid?
-Yes, which is why in the mid-1700’s, when the civilized world was starting to get themselves a country, or something like a country (monarchical empires) no way could the American Indians have made one.
+Yes, which is why in the mid-1700’s, when the civilized world was starting to get themselves a country or something like a country (monarchical empires), no way could the American Indians have made one.

 Why?
 Because they were so stupid that they had endless deadly blood feuds with most of the surrounding tribes such that they spent way more time fighting and killing each other than they did the White man.
 Any country they would have gotten would have fallen immediately into mad civil war, with no adults around to sort it out and send one to one room and another to the other.

 If you ever find any of those old adolescent novels about the settling of the pre-US Upper Midwest and Appalachia (forget the name), they are a great read.
 I spent my early adolescence at the library reading those books.

 It’s really interesting that in the mid-1700’s, these Indians were well-supplied with firearms.
-They didn’t invent any firearms, but they were smart enough to figure out their great value as a weapons real quick, and they even got to the point where they were expert gunsmiths – experts at stocks, barrels and even gunpowder and pellets.
+They didn’t invent any firearms, but they were smart enough to figure out their great value as weapons real quick, and they even got to the point where they were expert gunsmiths – experts at stocks, barrels and even gunpowder and pellets.